Curriculum and Instruction (CUI)

 Educational enterprise from aesthetic viewpoints; examination of a number of aesthetic theories and exploration of implications for curriculum, teaching, and evaluation.

-CUI 4180 History of Education in the United States (3 Credits)
+CUI 4180 History and Philosophy of Education (4 Credits)

 CUI 4310 Supporting Apprentice Teachers (3 Credits)